ibm-cloud-docs/account/iam-quickstart.md

 If you are new to using IAM, check out the following documentation to learn more about the features, concepts, and components of the access management system:

-* [IBM Cloud Identity and Access Management](/docs/account?topic=account-iamoverview) provides a quick overview of what IAM is in {{site.data.keyword.Bluemix_notm}}, the available features, and links to available CLI and API docs.
+* [What is IBM Cloud Identity and Access Management?](/docs/account?topic=account-iamoverview) provides a quick overview of what IAM is in {{site.data.keyword.Bluemix_notm}}, the available features, and links to available CLI and API docs.
 * [IAM access](/docs/account?topic=account-userroles) gives a more in-depth review of how access management works by using access policies.

 ## Create access groups
 {: #create-access-group}
 {: step}

 To streamline the process of assigning access to users in your account, you can create an access group.
 Access groups are a way to organize users and service IDs so that you can easily assign access by adding one or more policies for the entire group.
 Then, you can add or remove users and service IDs as needed instead of assigning individual access to each user.

+A unique name is required to differentiate access groups in the account.
+{: note}

 ### Set up your groups
 {: #group_setup}